Safe-DEED/SLTBP/README.md

 ## Installation
+This Project is written and tested in Linux.
+Details on windows installation can be found in the doc directory.

 The current stable release of FRESCO is in the central maven repository.
 When using that, proceed as follows.

 - Go to the main directory of the repository: `cd <project-directory>`